danieladelvos/solution-center-communicator/README.md

 This command will perform required cleaning, linting, building and testing.
 Do not make a pull request unless you have run this command and verified its success.

-Prior to pushing changes, run `npm run clean` to remove the `/dist` directory.
-Do not push the `/dist` directory.

 ### Release

 1. Pull master branch
 1. `npm run release [major|minor|patch]` (see [Available Commands](#available-commands) for more info)
+1. `npm publish`

+**Notes**
+* After publish, the package is automatically verified.
+You should see the latest version listed.
+* If you use bower, you can run `npm run verify:bower` after publish to confirm that bower sees the latest version.

 ### Available commands